 “I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.

 26 times, I’ve been trusted to take the game winning shot and missed.

 I’ve failed over and over and over again in my life.
 And that is why I succeed.”Michael Jordan

 Acknowledging and talking to your peers about it signals your acceptance of the situation, willingness to discuss and accept new ideas.

 There’s nothing shameful or terrible about this, in fact it commands respect and signals courage.
 Spend some time mulling or mope over the disappointment, but give yourself a deadline!

 Step 2: Visualize the bigger picture to have some perspective

 Although the impact is devastating right now, it is important to pick yourself up and realize that in the grand scheme of things, this is just a blip in your path to awesomeness.
 Reframing the situation like this will help you put this experience behind you and look forward.

-Here’s an exercise: imagine for a moment what your life would be like if you never pass the CFA exams, and you never become a CFA charterholder.
+Here’s an exercise: imagine for a moment what happens if you failed CFA Level 1?
+What would your life would be like if you never pass the CFA exams, and you never become a CFA charterholder?

 Would your life be irrevocably ruined?